ahd71/repetier-cncplugin/readme.md

 * G92 assist mode  (just three textboxes for redefining coordinates, leave empty to not redefine one or several axis)

 ## Planned features / To-do
-(Moved to the issue tracker, but most important at this time is a Preferences dialog to host all configurable options to be saved in the host register structure like keyboard short cuts and step distances and spindle commands)
+(Moved to the [issue tracker](https://github.com/ahd71/repetier-cncplugin/issues)., but most important at this time is a Preferences dialog to host all configurable options to be saved in the host register structure like keyboard short cuts and step distances and spindle commands)

 ## Releases
 * 0.11 / 2014-03-31 - Bug fix: 0.1mm jog fixed (invalid decimal point), Added Connect/Disconnect short cut and graphics
 * 0.10 / 2014-03-31 - Added spindle control and gcode sender for move/setref/manual.
 Controls properly disabled when machine is disconnected.
 Gcode info next to buttons.
 * 0.01 / 2014-03-30 - Prototype with working keyboard jog + height probe aid

-## Contact information
-Ideas?
-Please contact me here via github!
 (c) Hellstrand 2014